Purpose Driven Design

 The OWL has an integrated tool head built into the tailcoat for tightening the set screw.
 And it’s not gimmicky, it works extremely well.

-There’s durability and then there’s “let’s see what we can do to this thing before it breaks.”
+There’s ordinary durability and then there’s “let’s see what we can do to this thing before it breaks” durability.
 By “we”, I mean YouTubers who are willing to beat and abuse a $350 flashlight just to see what it can take.
 I watched one video of a guy abusing the OWL worse than if it was dropped off a cliff.
 The OWL continued working well after the other more popular brand quit.
-Here’s a video of them abusing one of their lights.
+Here’s a video of the Cloud Defensive guys abusing one of their lights.

 Now, does this mean that your light will endure this type of abuse?
 Probably not, but it indicates that the OWL is just as durable as the other trusted brands.

 I typically use the term “water resistant” when discussing an electronic device’s ability to continue working in wet environments.
 However, I am using the term Water Proof because of some of the insane water testing Cloud Defensive does on the OWL.